Denwid/pcml-cheatsheet/README.md

 Guidlines for collaboration
 ---------------------------

 Make it NICE!
+Also, don't be shy: if you think there's a bug, report it on the [Issues](../../issues) page!

 Notation:
-- Like in Emti's slides in general (e.g. bold for vectors), discuss in github issues page if something is not clear
+- Like in Emti's slides in general (e.g. bold for vectors), discuss on the [Issues](../../issues) page if something is not clear
 - Make it consistent with otherwise available notation as much as possible
 - Notation should be very clear in context, if we need to explain notation, we will do it in a separate document

 Content:
-- Cover all topics in Emtis summary (some intuition, mostly hard hard facts, formulas, rules and examples)
+- Cover all topics in Emti's summary (some intuition, mostly hard hard facts, formulas, rules and examples)
-- 2 pages max (can overflow but reduce at the end)
+- 2 pages max (we can overflow at first, but we will make a 2 pages version for the exam)

 Administrative stuff:
-- use github issues page to discuss problems (easy things: just fix and commit)
+- Use [Issues](../../issues) page to discuss problems or raise doubts (for easy things: just fix and commit)
-- a rendered pdf should always be available with every release for convenience
+- A rendered PDF should be pushed along every change for convenience
-- make sure to declare sources if figures or thelike are used
+- **Make sure to declare sources** if figures or such are used